MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 Installation
 ------------
-•	Download the ConVistaMapsExtension.zip ZIP file (you may do this by clicking the Download ZIP button.
-Please note that yu will need to extract the container zip first before you can reach the ConVistaMapsExtension.zip)
+•	Download the ConVistaMapsExtension.zip ZIP file.
+You may do this by clicking the Download ZIP button.
+Please note that you will need to extract the container zip first before you can reach the ConVistaMapsExtension.zip

 •	Click Tools in Design Studio > install Extension to Design Studio…

-•	Choose “archive” as installation source (navigate to ZIP file) in Dialogue
+•	Choose “archive” as installation source (navigate to ZIP file) in dialog

 •	Accept license and restart Design Studio

 •	Have fun using our map extensions (you might need to refresh the project after dropping the maps onto your canvas in Design Studio once)

-Meet me at ConVista Infoday or our world renowned carnival (traditional german costume festival) event in Cologne to chat about our Design Studio and Dashboarding ideas :-)
+Meet me at ConVista Infoday or our world renowned carnival event (traditional german costume festival) in Cologne to chat about our Design Studio and Dashboarding ideas :-)

 Trouble shooting
 ----------------